wso2/docs-ei/en/micro-integrator/docs/develop/advanced-development/changing-the-endpoint-of-deployed-service.md

 The projects setup is now complete.

-## Creating the composite application project
+## Creating the composite application projects

 Create two composite application projects to package the QA artifacts and Dev artifacts separately.
 The proxy service and the Dev endpoint must go in its own CApp, and the proxy service and the QA endpoint should be in another CApp as shown below.